Automattic/wordpress-activitypub/readme.txt

 * Improved: Email templates for Likes and Reposts
 * Improved: Interactions moderation
 * Improved: Compatibility with Akismet
+* Fixed: Empty `url` attributes in the Reply block no longer cause PHP warnings

 = 4.4.0 =